xma711/notebook/programming/assembly/c_to_assembly/README.md

-c and c++ can be translated to assembly using -S option in gcc or g++.
+C and c++ can be translated to assembly using -S option in gcc or g++.

-e.g. gcc -S helloworld.c -o hello_world_asm.s
+E.g. gcc -S helloworld.c -o hello_world_asm.s

 Another exmaple (in linux 32bit) from generating assembly to compile the assembly code to link it and run it (segfault..)

-simple.c:
+Simple.c:
 ```
 int main(){
 	int i=1;